moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

     forge init foundry
     ```

-You may get an error such as `The target directory is a part of or on its own an already initialized git repository,
+You may get an error, such as `The target directory is a part of or on its own an already initialized git repository,
-and it requires clean working and staging areas, including no untracked files.` To solve this, you can add files and make a commit if you are maintaining this project within a Github repository.
-Otherwise you can make a dummy commit without pushing.
-If you run `forge init foundry` once more you'll no longer have the error.
+and it requires clean working and staging areas, including no untracked files.` To solve this, you can add files and make a commit if you are maintaining this project within a GitHub repository.
+Otherwise, you can make a dummy commit without pushing.
+If you run `forge init foundry` once more, you'll no longer have the error.

 With the default project created, you should see three folders.